tsujigiri/axiom/README.md

 # Axiom [![Build Status](https://secure.travis-ci.org/tsujigiri/axiom.png?branch=master)](http://travis-ci.org/tsujigiri/axiom)

-Axiom is a micro-framework for building web applications.
+Axiom is a micro-framework for building web applications in Erlang.
 It is inspired by [Sinatra](http://sinatrarb.com) and built on top of [Cowboy](https://github.com/extend/cowboy).

 ## Getting Started